Photo from Capital Bikeshare Facebook Page

 4) Book a Ferry Ride

-Ferry rides are pretty popular with residents and tourists in Alexandria.
-Not only are they perfect for a July 4th fireworks and nighttime monument tour, but they’re ideal for an afternoon on the Potomac headed into Mount Vernon, Georgetown, the Wharf, and National Harbor.
-In the mood for a dinner cruise?
-There’s plenty of chances to schedule upscale dining on the water.
+Ferry rides are popular with residents and tourists in Alexandria.
+They are perfect for July 4th fireworks and a nighttime monument tour and ideal for an afternoon on the Potomac headed into Mount Vernon, Georgetown, the Wharf, and National Harbor.
+Are you in the mood for a dinner cruise?
+There are plenty of chances to schedule upscale dining on the water.

 Sports fans love the quick trips via water taxis to the Nationals Park for a baseball game or to Audi Field to catch a major league soccer game.
 And if you’re the proud owner of a boating dog, then you’ll want to check out Alexandria’s canine cruises.

 City Cruises operates the majority of services in Alexandria, and their routes change with the season.
-Water taxi services start at $15, and site-seeing adventures range from $28 to $50.
+Water taxi services start around $20, and site-seeing adventures range from $28 to $60.
 In addition, there are various ways to dine aboard, from brunch to themed dinners.
-These tours range from $80 to $250 per person.
+These tours range from $80 to $250 and up per person.

 5) Take on the Train Systems